Couples Therapy for Jealousy, Anger, and Emotional Regulation

 Reducing fear of conflict and strong feelings

-Is this the right kind of couples therapy for you?
+Is this approach right for you?

 Experience high emotional reactivity or volatility